What is my mailing address at NEC?

 Boston, MA 02115

 Many students ship their belongings to NEC ahead of time.
-NEC’s Mail and Copy Center, Collegiate Press, can start to accept student packages beginning August 12th.
+NEC’s Mail and Copy Center, Collegiate Press, can start to accept student packages beginning August 11th.
 You may pick up your packages move-in weekend at Collegiate Press which is located on the 2nd floor of 295 Huntington Ave (across Huntington Ave. from the Residence Hall and Jordan Hall buildings).
-Collegiate Press will be open Saturday, August 24 @ 9:00am-5:00pm and Sunday, August 25 @ 9:00am-2:00pm.
-No worrying about fitting everything into your car or bag!
-For more information, contact email@example.com or 617-585-1195.
+Collegiate Press will be open Saturday, August 23 @ 9:00am-5:00pm and Sunday, August 24 @ 9:00am-2:00pm.
+No need to worry about fitting everything into your car or bag!
+For more information, contact firstname.lastname@example.org or 617-585-1195.

-Each resident is assigned his or her own mailbox.
+Each resident is assigned their own mailbox.
 Upon check-in students will receive their mail box number and combination.
 Come to the Residence Hall Office (RHO) during office hours if you need help with your mailbox.
-Packages that don't fit in student mailboxes are stored and may be picked up at NEC's Mail and Copy Center, Collegiate Press, located on the 2nd floor of 295 Huntington Ave (across Huntington Ave. from the Residence Hall and Jordan Hall buildings).
+Packages that don't fit in student mailboxes may be picked up at NEC's Mail and Copy Center, Collegiate Press, located on the 2nd floor of 295 Huntington Ave (across Huntington Ave. from the Residence Hall and Jordan Hall buildings).

-The NEC Residence Hall opens for first year residents on Saturday, August 24th at 9:00am.
-Upon arrival you will be greeted by our incredible staff of Resident Assistants, Graduate Assistants and Student Ambassadors who will issue your key, mailbox number & combination, direct you to your room, answer your questions and generally help you in any way they can.
-If you are driving, once your car is unloaded (with the help of our Student Ambassadors) you will be issued a parking pass which will give you free parking for a limited period of time.
+The NEC Residence Hall opens for first year residents on Saturday, August 23rd at 9:00am.
+Upon arrival you will be greeted by our incredible staff of Resident Assistants, Graduate Assistants and Orientation PALs who will issue your key, mailbox number & combination, direct you to your room, answer your questions and generally help you in any way they can.
+If you are driving you will be issued a parking pass which will give you free parking for a limited period of time.

-The Residence Hall (aka ResHall) houses approximately 155 students and Residence Life staff members in doubles, singles and deluxe singles.
+The Residence Hall (aka ResHall) houses approximately 155 students and Residence Life staff members in doubles, singles, deluxe singles and graduate suites.

 |2nd Floor||All male|